nordeim/SG-Bookkeeper_v2/README (previous).md

 -   `scripts/`: Database setup scripts (`schema.sql`, `initial_data.sql`, `db_init.py`).
 -   `tests/`: All automated tests.

+## Database Schema
+The PostgreSQL database schema is at version **1.0.7**.
+It includes tables for core system functions, detailed accounting, business operations, and comprehensive audit trails.
+Key features include the `cash_flow_category` column in `accounting.accounts` for the Cash Flow Statement, and powerful triggers for auditing and automatic balance updates.
+Refer to `scripts/schema.sql` for full details.

 ## Testing
 The project emphasizes quality through automated testing using the Pytest framework.
 -   **Strategy**: The focus is on comprehensive unit tests with strong isolation, achieved through extensive mocking of dependencies.
 This ensures that the logic of each component is verified independently.
 Integration and UI tests are planned for future development cycles.